Skip to main content

 Erie County Community Greenhouse Gas Inventory

 In the past, the County developed a community GHG inventory, which helped identify key focus areas for the Community Climate Action Plan.
 The inventory found that transportation, commercial energy consumption, and residential energy consumption are the top three GHG emission sources in Erie County.
-The County plans to update this inventory in the near future with forthcoming federal grant resources.
+This community inventory will be updated in 2024 under an EPA funded initiative.

 chart